Katya-Katerina-1993/ToDoApp/README.md

 # ToDoApp
-This is a to-do list app for keeping to-do lists in local storage.
+This is a to-do list app for writing to-do lists and keeping it in local storage.